 SELECT VendorName, CountryName INTO Vendorcopy2014 FROM Vendors;

-SELECT DISTINCT Statement
+The SQL SELECT DISTINCT Statement

 SELECT DISTINCT expressions FROM tables WHERE conditions;